Perama

-Perama (Πέραμα) is a coastal town and a suburb of Piraeus and belongs to the Piraeus regional unit and is the southwestern limit of Athens urban area.
+Perama (Πέραμα) is a coastal town and a suburb of Piraeus.
+It belongs to the Piraeus regional unit and is the southwestern limit of Athens-Piraeus urban area.
 It lies on the southwest edge of the Aegaleo mountains, on the Saronic Gulf coast.
 It is 8 km northwest of Piraeus, and 14 km west of the center of Athens.
 The municipality has an area of 14.729 km^{2}.
 It forms the western terminus of the Port of Piraeus, and there is also a passenger port that provides ferry services to Salamis Island.

 The name Perama comes from the Greek word "perasma" which means "passage".
 Perama has a secondary soccer team named Peramaikos.
 The Battle of Salamis which took place in 480BC was located between the Salamis island and the mainland, part of which included Perama.